officiallysingh/spring-batch-commons/README.md

 ## Introduction
 Being a Spring component, Spring batch is also built on same philosophy of reusability and extensibility.
 Required components of a Spring batch job can be defined as Beans and can be reused across multiple jobs.
-Also default components can be overridden with custom implementations.
+Default components can be overridden with configurations and custom implementations.

 ## Classes
 Spring batch jobs require a lot of boilerplate code to be written, which is extracted out in this library to promote reusability.